itivadar/SkinCancerDetection.ML.Public/README.md

 Search functionality is provided for the history page.

 ## Loving dark theme
-Of course, the application features a cool looking dark theme:
+Of course, the application features a cool looking dark theme.
 ![Dark theme](Pic/dark-theme.png)